What type of content do you primarily create?

 Choose the best video editing software

-There are countless editing software options, some more complicated than others.
+There are countless video editing software options, some more complicated than others.
 Your choice should balance usability (or familiarity) with performance.
 Every platform has a learning curve: the more features, the steeper the curve.

 You can work through these questions to help determine which type of software is right for you.